MWATelescope/mwa_qa/README.rst

 Installation
 ------------
+1. Clone this repository
+2. Run ``pip install .`` inside the repo.

+or

-- Clone this repository
+1. Clone this repository
-- Add the path to this repository to your PYTHONPATH
+2. Add the path to this repository to your PYTHONPATH
-- Add this repository's ``scripts`` path to your PATH
+3. Add this repository's ``scripts`` path to your PATH